starship/starship/docs/config/README.md

 - The current directory contains a `dune` file
 - The current directory contains a `dune-project` file
-- The current directory contains a file with `ml` extension
+- The current directory contains a file with `.ml` extension
-- The current directory contains a file with `mli` extension
+- The current directory contains a file with `.mli` extension
-- The current directory contains a file with `opam` extension
+- The current directory contains a file with `.opam` extension

 ### Options